 My teaching spans United States, Black Intellectual and African American History.
 I have taught introductory surveys covering colonial and antebellum United States and African American History, upper-level seminars on African American Popular Culture, the Civil Rights Movement, and African American Pan-Africanist Thought and a graduate readings colloquium in African American History.
-My upcoming course offerings include surveys of African American Intellectual History and United States Intellectual History and a seminar on #BlackLivesMatter.
+My most recent course offerings include surveys of African American Intellectual History and United States Intellectual History and a seminar on #BlackLivesMatter.
 I have a certificate in E-Learning from the Center for Teaching and Learning at Marquette University and a certificate in Distance Instruction from the Center for Teaching and Learning at Mississippi State University.

 Additionally, I further explore my interests in United States, African American, Haitian and African Diaspora History as a regular blogger with Black Perspectives and as Vice President of the African American Intellectual History Society.
 You can find me on Twitter @bronaldbyrd.